Appeon/PowerBuilder-Components-Example/README.md

 - PbExtensions.Windows - Same as PbExtensions, but for Windows-only features.
 - ScreenTools - Tools for taking screenshots.
 - ScreenToolsWrapper - PB Wrapper for ScreenTools.
+- SmsMessaging.Common - Interface abstraction for a very simplistic messaging service
+- SmsMessaging.Twilio - Twilio implementation of the messaging service
 - SysInfoTools - Tools for retrieving system process and resource utilization percentage.
 - XmlEditor - Tools for handling XML documents and its nodes.